Now it’s San Francisco’s turn to see how we do it.

-And yes, this probably rings a real life bell.
+And yes, this probably rings a real-life bell.
 It was only last year that the FBI was trying to force Apple to unlock the encrypted iPhone of a suspected terrorist killer, and Apple said “no way.”
 In the end, the feds cracked the phone on their own, but the issue remains huge, especially since the amount of Big Data piling up (data about YOU!) is reaching gargantuan proportions.
-It’s thorny because there are issues of national security at stake, and perhaps even patriotism -- but there are also questions of overreach by law enforcement, and the rights due tech companies to keep their own secrets (like how to bust their encryption).
+It’s thorny because there are issues of national security at stake, and perhaps even patriotism -- but there are also questions of overreach by law enforcement and the rights due to tech companies to keep their own secrets (like how to bust their encryption).

 Our two teams of debaters represent actual players in the story who have wrestled over this matter from inside the White House and as well as in court.
-Those who follow this stuff will know the names John Yoo, Michael Chertoff, Catherine Crump and Stewart Baker.
+Those who follow this stuff will know the names John Yoo, Michael Chertoff, Catherine Crump, and Stewart Baker.
 All but Catherine have debated with us before.
 All are superb at it, and all aim to win, while keeping it (per our aspirations), civil, respectful and fact-based.

 So come along.
 And tell your friends: Intelligence Squared U.S. is in town this Tuesday, June 6th, at 6:00 PM PDT.
 It’s not a secret.